peterwwillis/truckcamper/Trucks/Truck_notes.md

 6. Before final decision, Google the year/make/model of the truck and look for common problems.
 Check the Carfax for the vehicle if preowned.
 Check the specific truck's options, payload (found only in a sticker on the inside door panel).
-   Check that its tires' load ratings meet your payload requirements.
+   Check that its wheels and tires' load ratings meet your payload requirements.
    If you can, look up the dealer window sticker attached to the vehicle when it was first sold (sometimes available from Carfax); this will confirm the options attached to the vehicle at sale time (useful for things that affect payload, like axle, differential, towing & payload packages, engine, etc).

 7. Have an independent mechanic inspect the truck before sale.
 If they find any issues, either walk away, or use it to negotiate down the price.